Submodular Hypergraph Partitioning: Metric Relaxations and Fast Algorithms via an Improved Cut-Matching Game: Polymatroidal Cut Functions and Hypergraph Flows

+\end{enumerate} \end{definition} The capacity constraints can be understood by analogy with the capacity constraints for multi-commodity flows over a graph.
+As in that case, the constraints in the definition ensure that flows from different commodity along the same arc do not cancel out.

-We will use this notion of embeddability to certify lower bounds to the ratio-cut objective for general monotone submodular cut functions, and not just standard cut functions.
-We will crucially make use of this theorem in our development of the cut-matching game for solving ratio-cut problems over weighted submodular hypergraphs.
+We will use this notion of embeddability to certify lower bounds to the ratio-cut objective for general polymatroidal cut functions.
+We will crucially make use of the following theorem in our development of the cut-matching game for solving ratio-cut problems over weighted submodular hypergraphs.
+Its proof is in Section~\ref{sec.appendix.omitted}.